 The Sledgehammer is a magnificent paint brush, it is delicate and clumsy; difficult to use but can deliver the most fascinating brush stroke and in the end what goes up must come down... on the canvas..

-The technique is polar opposite of the Horsetail brush in Chinese Brush Painting, which Chris learned to control as a child; enduring lesson after lesson until he got it perfect.
+The technique is polar opposite of the Horsetail brush in Chinese Brush Painting, which he learned to control as a child; enduring lesson after lesson to make the perfect mark.